Syria's Assad says Annan peace plan must not fail

 "The majority of them are people who support the government and a big part of the rest are completely innocent people who have been killed by different groups in Syria," he said.

 Among those groups were Al Qaeda and other extremist Islamists, Assad said.
-His forces haver captured dozens of al Qaeda fighters, some from Tunisia and Libya, he added.
+His forces have captured dozens of al Qaeda fighters, some from Tunisia and Libya, he added.

-Al Qaeda leader Ayman al-Zawahri has urged Sunni Muslim militants to join the fight against Assad, whose Shi'ite-rooted minority Alawite sect dominates the army and security forces.
+Al Qaeda leader Adman al-Zawahri has urged Sunni Muslim militants to join the fight against Assad, whose Shi'ite-rooted minority Alawite sect dominates the army and security forces.

 (Reporting by Sarah Marsh; Editing by Robin Pomeroy)